weldonj/CA4022_Recommender_System/_sources/Intro_and_Desc_of_Data.md

 **My Approach -**

 For this recommender system, I will be using Collaborative Filtering with Spark ML.
-The dataset doesn't containg any information about the video games themselves, just user preference, and so this is the only real choice that I have here.
+The dataset doesn't contain any information about the video games themselves, just user preference, and so this is the only real choice that I have here.